 curriculum is inquiry-based, thoughtfully planned and developmentally appropriate for each child.

-The language arts curriculum is rich with activities and experiences that encourage listening, speaking, writing and reading readiness.
+The language arts curriculum, which emphasizes the power of stories and communication, is rich with activities and experiences that encourage listening, speaking, writing and reading readiness.
 Language arts may be taught as part of math, science, social studies, or any other area of the curriculum.
-The "Handwriting Without Tears" program develops fine motor skills and encourages creativity.
+The "Get Set for School" program encourages letter recognition and sounds, develops fine motor skills and encourages creativity.

 The inquiry-based science curriculum offers authentic lab work to budding scientists.
 The program emphasizes a range of skills including observing, comparing and contrasting, predicting, sorting, and the beginnings of ordered thinking.
 Topics are integrated with those covered in the classroom, and are often fluid as in the nature of science itself.

 Preschool students have Spanish lessons twice a week.
 During class students learn songs, hear stories and engage in movement activities in Spanish.
 As students become more confident with the language, they begin to answer simple questions.
 Preschool students also explore cultural aspects of diverse Spanish-speaking countries.

 Teachers recognize students’ unique learning styles and assist them in reaching their full potential by helping them develop strategies for success.
 Social/emotional support to help children feel secure, successful and happy is also available from the Lower School counselor and our team of educational professionals.

 Preschoolers enjoy stories that tie into classroom activities as well as the world around them.
 Books are developmentally appropriate but stretch young students to increase their vocabulary.